cypress-io/cypress-documentation/source/guides/guides/network-requests.md

 {% endnote %}
 # Testing Strategies

-Cypress helps you test the entire lifecycle of Ajax / XHR requests within your application.
-Cypress provides you direct access to the XHR objects, enabling you to make assertions about its properties.
+Cypress helps you test the entire lifecycle of HTTP requests within your application.
+Cypress provides you access to the objects with information about the request, enabling you to make assertions about its properties.
 Additionally you can even stub and mock a request's response.

-{% partial network_stubbing_warning %}

 ***Common testing scenarios:***